 Notice of Alternatives to Full Payment of Fines or Costs

-The Judgment and sentence for the offense you are charged is the payment of a fine and cost.
+The judgment and sentence for the offense for which you are charged, is the payment of a fine and cost.
 If ordered to pay a fine and cost, and you cannot pay, notify the court immediately.
 If you are determined by the court to have insufficient resources or income to pay, the court is required to provide you other ways to discharge the fine and costs.

 The law requires you to make an appearance on your case.
 Your appearance date is noted on your citation, bond, summons or release papers.
 You or your attorney may appear in person in open court, by mail, or you may deliver your plea in person to the court.
 (Juveniles have separate rules for appearance).

 You have a right to a trial by jury.
 You may waive a jury trial and have a trial before the Judge.
 A plea of not guilty means you deny the charge.
 If you plead not guilty, the court will schedule a trial date.
 If you choose to have the case tried by a jury, the court will schedule a pre-trial hearing prior to your case being set for a jury trial.

 You may be able to have your case dismissed by taking a Driving Safety Course (DSC) or Deferred Disposition (probation).
 You should also note that requests for DSC or probation must be made prior to trial and will not be granted after a finding of guilt at trial.
 For additional information on Driving Safety Course and Deferred Probation, please refer to that section on the court website.

 You must respond within 20 business days from the date you were issued the citation/ticket.
 For the Citation Fee and Fine Schedule, please click here.
 Failure to respond may result in a warrant being issued for your arrest and denial of your driver’s license.
 A telephone call is not considered a response.
 Click on "Learn about my options" for additional information.